Biographies

 Dr. Fagan is a graduate of the University of Virginia, she earned a Master of Public Health degree from Tulane University and a Doctorate in Health Education and Community Health from Texas A&M University.
 She completed her Postdoctoral Fellowship at the Harvard School of Public Health and the Dana Farber Cancer Institute.

-Dr. Fields is Research Professor and Associate Dean for Equity and Inclusion in the College of Nursing at Penn State University.
-He is also founder and CEO of “The S.D.F Group, LLC”, which is a health innovation consultant company (www.thesdfgrp.com).
-He has 30 years of experience in the health sector as an educator, researcher, clinician, administrator, consultant, health policy specialist, and entrepreneur / business owner.
+Dr. Fields is Research Professor and inaugural Associate Dean for Equity and Inclusion in the Ross and Carol Nese College of Nursing at Penn State University.
+He is also founder and CEO of The S.D.F Group, LLC, which is a health innovation consultant company.
+He has over 30 years of experience in the health sector as an educator, researcher, clinician, administrator, consultant, health policy specialist, and entrepreneur / business owner.
 Dr. Fields is a well-known and respected HIV/AIDS prevention research scientist with a significant focus on young men of color.
 He is an Advanced AIDS Certified Registered Nurse and a Board-Certified Family Nurse Practitioner.
-He is a lifetime member of the National Black Nurses Association, Inc., (NBNA) and currently serves as the organization’s national 1st Vice President (2020 – 2022).
+He worked for over a decade as a primary care provider in a federally qualified health center with historically underserved disenfranchised populations.
+He is a lifetime member of the National Black Nurses Association, Inc., (NBNA) and currently serves as the organization’s 14th National President.
 He was the first ever male Registered Nurse selected for the Robert Wood Johnson Foundation Health Policy Fellowship Program in which he served as a policy adviser to then Senator Barbara Mikulski (D-MD) on the Senate HELP committee during the historic healthcare reform debates and passage of the Affordable Care Act.

 Dr. Paul Friedrichs currently serves as Deputy Assistant to the President and as the inaugural Director of The White House Office of Pandemic Preparedness and Response Policy.
 In this role, Paul coordinates U.S. government efforts to enhance the United States and its partners’ ability to prepare for and respond to pandemics and other biological events.
 Paul previously served as Special Assistant to the President and Senior Director for Global Health Security and Biodefense at the White House National Security Council, where he coordinated U.S. policy to detect, prevent, prepare for, and respond to, infectious diseases and biological threats.